Sign up for the free Shakespeare Newsletter

 Till we assign you to your days of trial.

-Enter DUKE OF YORK, attended
+[Enter DUKE OF YORK, attended]

-From plume-pluck'd Richard; who with willing soul
+From plume-pluck'd Richard; who with willing soul110

 Adopts thee heir, and his high sceptre yields